merland/seedpicker/README.md

 The method is designed to be easy to perform and understand.

 This collection of files includes a [step-by-step guide](GUIDE.md) and a web form calculator.
+It is recommended to also read the [FAQ](FAQ.md).

 ### The guide